lostjared/MXVK/README.md

 - `opencv_model` - maps a live camera feed onto a textured 3D model. **Inputs:** requires `-DCV=ON`; accepts `--camera`, `--filename`, and standard example arguments. **Controls:** left mouse drag orbits, mouse wheel zooms, arrow keys rotate the model, `Escape` quits.

 If you want a quick tour of the core demos, `./run.pl --all` executes the default example sweep used by `testapps.pl`.

+<a id="recent-optimizations"></a>

+## Recent Optimizations

+- Sprite and 3D sprite paths now keep more GPU state alive across frames, track dirty state, and support instanced sprite batches.
+This reduces repeated descriptor/pipeline work in sprite-heavy demos such as `binary_matrix`, `defender`, `starship`, and `pong`.
+- Text rendering caches uploaded glyph/text textures and evicts old entries instead of recreating Vulkan images for repeated strings every frame.
+HUD-heavy examples use this path for steadier frame times.
+- `compute_shader` now presents the Vulkan compute output through a full-screen sampled draw, avoiding a readback or sprite upload for display.
+When CUDA interop is available, GPU capture frames can be copied directly into the Vulkan compute input image; otherwise the CPU fallback path remains available.
+- `fractal_zoom` uses cached adaptive reference-orbit data, throttled rebuilds while the view is changing, and a direct shader path while coordinates are still safe for f32.
+Deep zooms switch to perturbation data only when needed.
+- Matrix rain is factored into the reusable `rain` library so `matrix`, `binary_matrix`, `model_example`, `planet`, and `defender` can share glyph loading, tinting, resize handling, and texture sync code.

 <a id="mxwrite"></a>